 That’s why you are embedding the GIF in your email, so focus on keeping the email much more accessible.

 Also, focus on ensuring that alt text along with GIF.

 Nearly all the email client support that you get in the modern-day helps in supporting the GIF display.
 However, not all of the email providers are helpful.

 That means if there is someone who is using the old version of Outlook, they won’t see the GIF but the broken image.

 However, if you are not sure if the email clients are using or what email provider, check google analytics, and it can help in educating about what email clients are using.

 Be Careful With How You Are Creating GIF

 There are different ways that can help you in creating the GIF, but not all are created the same.

-Many services which allow you to create the GIF include GIPHY, but have the specific terms of services that make your GIF public.
+Many services which allow you to create the GIF include GIPHY, but they have specific terms of services that make your GIF public.